Paul Orndorff: Feud with Hulk Hogan; arm injury (1986–1987)

-During the Hogan feud, Orndorff seriously injured his right arm in a weightlifting accident.
-Because he was in the middle of his big-money run with Hogan, he did not want to take the time off to have the surgery to properly treat it, opting instead to continue to wrestle.
-After the program with Hogan ended, Orndorff worked a reduced schedule for a few months before he was forced to take some time off because of the injury.
-While Orndorff was away from the WWF, Heenan brought in a new man "Ravishing" Rick Rude to take Orndorff's place in the Heenan Family.
-Orndorff returned to the ring on June 2, 1987, in Buffalo, New York during a WWF Superstars taping.
+Feud with the Heenan Family (1987–1988)

+Orndorff returned to the ring on June 2, 1987, in Buffalo, New York during a WWF Superstars of Wrestling taping.
 Orndorff (along with Bundy, who had been off TV since WrestleMania III as well) returned to team with Hercules and King Harley Race in a victory against Mario Mancini, Don Driggers, Paul Roma, and Jim Powers.
 Orndorff received a babyface response from the crowd during his return, leading the WWF to change his character.
 He fired Heenan two months later and began a feud with Rude.
 Orndorff took Oliver Humperdink as his manager in his fight with Rude and Heenan.
 Orndorff's last "big" appearance was at the inaugural Survivor Series on November 26, 1987, where he teamed with Hogan, Bam Bam Bigelow, Ken Patera, and Muraco to take on André, One Man Gang, Bundy, Rude, and Butch Reed.
 Early in the match, Rude eliminated Orndorff with a roll-up.
-His final match came on a house show on January 4, 1988, against Rude in Augusta, Georgia.
+His final match with the WWF came on a house show on January 4, 1988, against Rude in Augusta, Georgia.